-Grammy Hall of Fame Inductee
+- Grammy Hall of Fame Inductee

-ACM Cliffie Stone Pioneer Award
+- ACM Cliffie Stone Pioneer Award

-ACM Jim Reeves International Award
+- ACM Jim Reeves International Award

-ACM Poet’s Award
+- ACM Poet’s Award

-ACM Male Vocalist of the Year Award
+- ACM Male Vocalist of the Year Award

-Country Music Association Award for Vocal Event of the Year
+- Country Music Association Award for Vocal Event of the Year

 Charles M. Schulz lived and worked in California from 1958-2000.